Andrew McCutchen Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in the league.

-- The Athletics' 6.69 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.59).

-- The Athletics give up the most home runs in baseball (101 total, 1.6 per game).
+- The Athletics allow the most home runs in baseball (101 total, 1.6 per game).

-- Kaprielian makes the start for the Athletics, his eighth of the season.
-He is 0-6 with an 8.12 ERA and 38 strikeouts in 37 2/3 innings pitched.
+- Harris will start for the Athletics, his first of the season.

-- In his last time out on Wednesday against the Atlanta Braves, the righty went 4 2/3 innings, allowing three earned runs while surrendering five hits.

-- In 10 games this season, the 29-year-old has put up an ERA of 8.12, with 9.1 strikeouts per nine innings.
-Opponents are batting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.